anahitasocial/anahita-standard/README.md

 ----------------------------------
 To configure Anahita, you can use the console script utility in the root of your project called anahita.php.

-Run `php anahita.php` in the root of your project and you should be able to see list of commands.
+Run `./anahita` in the root of your project and you should be able to see list of commands.

-Run `php anahita.php site:init`.
+Run `./anahita site:init`.
 This will initializes your installation.
 This command will prompt you for database information.
 Once entered it will create and initializes the database.

 Once completed, the login credentials are displayed.Take a note of them.